superarts/InjectionClub/README.md

 ### Disclaimer

 This project is for demostration purpose only.
 The word "injection" suggests it has something to do with `Swinject`, a `Swift` `Dependency Injection` framework.
-The author is not actually hired by Injection Club.
+The author was not actually hired by Injection Club.